 Which myopia management treatment is best?

-Your optometrist will examine your child’s eyes to get an overall picture of eye health, the severity of myopia and any other conditions that may be present.
+Your optometrist will examine your child’s eyes to get an overall picture of their eye health, the severity of myopia and any other conditions that may be present.

 “The eye doctor recommended multifocal contact lenses for my 8-year-old son.
 His vision has significantly improved.
 His prescription has remained the same now for almost 2 years.”

 “I used to have to get my child stronger glasses every 4 to 6 months!
 We couldn’t keep up and it was affecting her ability to function at school.
-For three years she was fitted with multifocal contacts and her prescription has barely changed, She feels confident and comfortable at school.”
+For three years she was fitted with multifocal contacts and her prescription has barely changed.
+She feels confident and comfortable at school.”

 If you are concerned about your child’s worsening myopia, contact an eye doctor near you to schedule an appointment, they can provide you with information on the best options to benefit your child.